 - You are more likely to share your own testimony, which could be inspiring to someone else.

-As we speed toward the Second Coming of the Lord, I am feeling the urgency of our prophets in being spiritually prepared, in gaining and maintaining a firm testimony of the Book of Mormon, in being able to testify of my own faith and experience in this gospel.
+As we speed toward the Second Coming of the Lord, I am feeling the urgency of our prophets in being spiritually prepared, in gaining and maintaining a firm testimony of the Book of Mormon, and in being able to testify of my own faith and experience in this gospel.

 I’m tired of a world that teaches me how to be disobedient, stiff-necked, and resistant to the Spirit.
-It’s time for me to listen to our prophets and leaders as they preach repentance and inspire us to seek after a better world.
+It’s time for me to listen to our prophets and leaders as they preach repentance and inspire us to seek a better world.
 I can seek for the pattern to accomplish this in the scriptures where I can find step by step instructions, and so much more.

 May I offer one idea that may help you get started on your own personal journey.

-Everyone has questions about the doctrine of this Church, because no one knows everything.
+Everyone has questions about the doctrine of this Church because no one knows everything.
 Discover your questions.
 Your questions should be based on a desire to gain faith.
 Seek after knowledge and understanding.

 Go to the Topical Guide where your questions can be categorized into topics.
 There you will find scriptures to read, references to follow, and (if you have access to Citation) conference addresses from our prophets.